eadamian/Big-Data-Analytics/data_set/README.md

 # trump-approval-ratings (How Popular is Donald Trump?)

-Link to dataset can be found here: https://data.fivethirtyeight.com/ (data tested as of July 2019).
+Link to data set can be found here: https://data.fivethirtyeight.com/ (data tested as of July 2019).

 CSV file will not display under repository, but is accessible when downloaded.